Helping you find your way back

 “I feel like I’m constantly on the edge of a breakdown.”

-Not all grief comes with a funeral.
 Maybe it’s the child you couldn’t have.
 The parent who’s still alive, but emotionally gone.
 A diagnosis that changed everything.
-The quiet heartbreak of a dream that slipped away.
+The quiet heartbreak of a life you hoped for, but never got.

 This kind of grief doesn’t always make sense to others.
 But that doesn’t make it any less real.